knative/test-infra/kntest/pkg/cluster/gke/README.md

-## kntest cluster
+## kntest cluster gke

-`kntest cluster` command is used for creating, deleting or getting a GKE cluster
+`kntest cluster gke` command is used for creating, deleting or getting a GKE cluster

 ## Prerequisite